CSTDev/personal-site/src/content/posts/2020-01-14-base64-encoding-with-no-new-line.md

 echo -n "<my string> | base64
 ```

 That often solves my problem of invalid credentials, and I spend far too long remembering that new lines are the problem. **However**, it seems that not all versions of echo are the same!
-Sometimes the above may not work, and alternative is to use _printf_ which is supposedly more consistent, the same command then applied:
+Sometimes the above may not work, and an alternative is to use _printf_ which is supposedly more consistent, the same command is then applied:

 ```
 printf <my string> | base64